 This course is designed to familiarize the student with ocular structure, microscopic anatomy, and the basic principles of ocular disease in children.
+Grading: Pass/Fail

-PED 486 Pediatric Urology
+PED 486 Pediatric Urology 2 weeks.
+Credits 1.5

 This course is designed to provide students an exposure to surgical and nonsurgical genitourinary problems faced by Pediatric Urologists.
 Clinical entities may range from those including newborns (such as ambiguous genitalia, congenital malformations, recurrent urinary tract infections, etc.) to adolescents (such as neurogenic bladder, testicular torsion, etc.).
 Time will be spent in both the outpatient setting as well as the operating room.
+Grading: Pass/Fail araanig. raas, rak